-Category Description Geographic Diversity Priority given to projects located in either an area identified by WHEDA as a "High Needs Area", on Federally designated Tribal Lands, a Rural Area without a Recent Housing Tax Credit Award, or a Workforce Housing Community - areas to be defined through WHEDA's current Qualified Allocation Plan for the Low- Income Housing Tax Credit program.
+Category Description Geographic Diversity Priority given to projects located in either an area identified by WHEDA as a "High Needs Area", on Federally designated Tribal Lands, a Rural Area without a Recent Housing Tax Credit Award, or a Workforce Housing Community - areas to be defined through WHEDA's 2021-2022 Qualified Allocation Plan for the Low-Income Housing Tax Credit program.
 Use of Rental Assistance The extent to which the project provides a higher number of units committed with federal, state, or local project-based rental assistance so that rents are affordable to extremely low-income families.
 Assistance must ensure residents pay no more than 30% of their income towards rent.
-Commitments may include: Section 8 or 515 project-based assistance; and Other local, state, or federal project-based rental assistance or operating subsidy that limit tenant rental contribution to 30% of gross household income Priority Housing Needs of State The extent to which properties will target households earning at or below 30% CMI and which are headed by veterans, persons with disabilities, and/or are experiencing or at risk of homelessness.
-Leveraging Extent to which application makes use of non-Federal sources.
+Section 8 or 515 project-based assistance; and Other local, state, or federal project-based rental assistance or operating subsidy that limit tenant rental contribution to 30% of gross household income Priority Housing Needs of State Up to 20 points will be awarded to properties that will be targeting households earning at or below 30% CMI and which are headed by veterans, persons with disabilities, and/or are experiencing or at risk of homelessness.
+Leveraging Extent to which application makes use of non-Federa sources.
 Eligible sources include state and local publicly controlled funds, land donated by state or local government, tax credit equity, deferred developer fees.
 Sources must be committed at time of application.
 Proportion of units designated as HTF units Percentage of total project units designated as Housing Trust Fund units.